maryambkhan/codejournal/README.md

 * Now I am going to add it to my repo `dsgn270-a1`
 * I just set `##H heading` and git add . ,git commit -m"" and git push.
 As always no changes becouse i was not in right file.
 *  I just finished writing `user story` and `userflow`.
-* I had some trouble with formiting my markdown but i figured it out finally[markdown cheatsheat:https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists ]
+* I had some trouble with formiting my markdown but i figured it out finally[markdown cheatsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists )
 ![user_story](images/dsgn.png)
-* I was looking for solution how to add picture in markdown i found this [https://stackoverflow.com/questions/41604263/how-do-i-display-local-image-in-markdown ] worked for me.
+* I was looking for solution how to add picture in markdown i found this [image](https://stackoverflow.com/questions/41604263/how-do-i-display-local-image-in-markdown )worked for me.

 Goal:WireFrame